easypanel-io/website/docs/05-templates/papercups/index.md

 ## Description

-Papercups is an open-source live customer chat web app that allows businesses to streamline communication with their customers.
-It offers a privacy-focused alternative to popular customer communication tools like Intercom, Drift, and Zendesk.
-With Papercups, businesses can coordinate and reply to messages over chat, email, Slack, and SMS.
-The app provides a feature-rich dashboard for customer support and feedback management, allowing users to reply to conversations from Slack, the dashboard, or the mobile app.
-Papercups also offers a highly customizable chat widget that can be branded and customized without any coding.
-The app is open-source and developer-friendly, supporting HTML, React, React Native, and Flutter integrations.
-It can be self-managed and deployed on various cloud platforms, offering unlimited volume and personalized support.
-Papercups is built with Elixir on top of BEAM for scalability.
-The app is backed by Y Combinator and prioritizes privacy and security by keeping customer data within the user&#39;s infrastructure.
+Papercups is a privacy-focused, open-source app designed to streamline communication with your customers.
+It provides a powerful dashboard to coordinate and reply to messages over various platforms including chat, email, Slack, and SMS.
+The app offers a customizable widget that you can tailor to your brand&#39;s aesthetics, without the need for any coding.
+Papercups also integrates seamlessly with your existing work environment, eliminating the need to log in to another dashboard.
+It supports HTML, React, React Native, and Flutter integrations.
+The app is built with Elixir on top of BEAM for incredible scalability, making it a suitable choice for businesses of all sizes.
+It also offers personalized support, managing your deployment on your infrastructure while providing the benefits of self-hosting with the reliability and scalability of the cloud.

 ## Benefits

-- Streamline Communication: Coordinate and reply to messages over chat, email, Slack, and SMS in one powerful dashboard.
+- Streamlined Communication: Coordinate and reply to messages over chat, email, Slack, and SMS, all from one powerful dashboard.
+This removes the friction of having to log in to multiple platforms to manage customer communications.
-- Privacy-Focused Alternative: Papercups offers a privacy-focused, open-source alternative to Intercom, Drift, and Zendesk.
+- Privacy-focused: Papercups is a privacy-focused, open-source alternative to other customer communication platforms.
+It is designed with a focus on protecting customer data and ensuring secure communications.
-- Customizable Chat Widget: Brand and customize the chat widget with colors, greetings, and text without any coding.
-- Developer-Friendly: Papercups is open-source and supports HTML, React, React Native, and Flutter integrations.
-- Self-Managed Deployment: Deploy Papercups in your cloud infrastructure for painless adoption and onboarding.
+- Customizable Widget: Our widget is highly customizable.
+You can change your color, greetings, text and more through our simple UI without needing any code.
+This allows you to personalize your customer interactions and align them with your brand.
-- Unlimited Volume: Papercups is built with Elixir on top of BEAM for incredible scalability, offering unlimited volume.
+- Scalability: Built with Elixir on top of BEAM, Papercups offers incredible scalability.
+This means it can handle an unlimited volume of customer communications, making it a reliable solution for businesses of all sizes.
-- Personalized Support: Get personalized support for managing your deployment on your infrastructure.
+- Personalized Support: We offer personalized support, managing your deployment on your infrastructure.
+This combines the benefits of self-hosting with the reliability and scalability of the cloud.

 ## Features

-- Custom Chat Widget: Papercups provides a customizable chat widget that can be embedded on websites to talk to customers.
-- React Support: Embed the chat widget as a React component or a simple HTML snippet.
-- React Native Support: Embed the chat widget in React Native apps (alpha version).
-- Flutter Support: Embed the chat widget in Flutter apps (beta version).
-- Slack Integration: Connect Papercups with Slack to view and reply to messages directly from a Slack channel.
-- Mattermost Integration: Connect Papercups with Mattermost to view and reply to messages directly from a Mattermost channel.
-- Gmail Integration: Link your support Gmail account to sync messages and reply to emails directly from Papercups.
-- SMS Integration: Reply to incoming SMS messages directly from Papercups.
-- GitHub Integration: Link your GitHub organization to Papercups to easily create issues and notify customers when issues are closed.
-- Markdown and Emoji Support: Use markdown and emoji to add character to your messages.
-- Invite Your Team: Send invite links to your teammates to join your Papercups account.
-- Conversation Management: Close, assign, and prioritize conversations for efficient support and feedback management.
-- Private Notes: Send private notes that you share with your team for internal communication.
-- Customer and Conversation Tags: Organize customers and conversations with custom tags and labels.
-- @ Mentions: Notify your teammates about important messages using @ mentions.
-- Saved Replies: Create text snippets for responses to common inquiries to streamline your workflow.
-- Live Session Viewing: Watch how your customers are interacting with your webpage in real-time.
-- Built on Elixir: Papercups is built on Elixir, optimized for responsiveness, fault-tolerance, and support for real-time updates.
+- Powerful Dashboard: Streamline customer support and feedback with our feature-rich dashboard.
+It allows you to manage all your customer communications from one place.
+- Reply from Where You Work: You can reply to conversations from Slack, our dashboard, or our mobile app.
+This flexibility allows you to manage customer communications from wherever you are.
+- Brand and Customize Your Widget: Our widget is highly customizable.
+You can change your color, greetings, text and more through our simple UI without needing any code.
+- Integration Support: Papercups supports HTML, React, React Native and Flutter integrations.
+Our integration takes minutes to setup, saving your developers time.
+- Self-managed Deployment: Papercups can be deployed in your cloud, for painless adoption and onboarding.
+Whether it's AWS, Docker, or Heroku, we've got you covered.

 ## Links